 What we really appreciated right off the bat were the helpful articles in the front of the planner.
 There are also pointers to additional resources and tools related to these topics online at The Well Planned Gal.
 We read the articles together and jotted notes (in pencil!) about our ideas and plans for each topic addressed, such as electives.

 Once we solidify our plans for this fall, she will complete her freshman year planning pages and then start recording her assignments and activities on the weekly calendar pages (see below).
 As with the other Well Planned Day planners, each weekly page has scripture at the bottom and character quotes are provided throughout.

 I also liked the semester and year-end summary pages to keep high school records (such as grades and attendance) and reflect back on the year.
 It’s a great way to keep the most important details in one place while capturing your teen’s personality and reflections through the years as well.

 One thing that I would have liked to see in this planner compared to others I use is side tabs to make it easier to navigate through the planner — especially from year to year.
 I would also have liked to see a table of contents for all articles provided within the planner in case we want to read a topic before we come across it later in the planner (such as the college portfolio article).

-Lastly, I think an undated version of this planner would be great in case you don’t get a chance to start the planner from the intended beginning, which would leave a lot of unused pages in the middle of your planner, or if your homeschooling year doesn’t follow a traditional school year flow of July through June.
+Lastly, I think a non-dated version of this planner would be great in case you don’t get a chance to start the planner from the intended beginning, which would leave a lot of unused pages in the middle of your planner, or if your homeschooling year doesn’t follow a traditional school year flow of July through June.